muhammetyigiter/backup-operation/readme.md

 This repo takes backups of all databases in postgresql.
 It zips a static file and the databases it backs up and uploads it to Google Drive at 00.00 every day.
+(And notify Slack with webhook)

 ## Installation